clementbeaulieu/airline_sentiment/README.md

   + the fetched tweets are the one satisfying the `--query` flag.
 Here the API will fetch the tweets tagging AmericanAir account, hence the tweets containing the phrase `@americanair`
   + the fetched tweets are the ones between the dates `--start-date` and `--end-date` in the format `YYYY-mm-dd`.
 If `--end-date` is not specified, by default it is `today`'s date (which is an acceptable value for this flag).
   + if `--start-date` is not mentionned, the user can use the `--time-delta` in the command-line to specify the number of days preceding the `--end-date` it will fetch tweets.
 By default `--time-delta`is 7 days.
+  + `--count` is a MAX Limit of the number of fetched tweets.
+Note that this API does not fetch retweets from a given tweet.

 ## Topic Modeling